MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 **Answer:** Yes.
 When you manage a gateway, you can go to the administrator’s tab to add additional admins.
 You can also have security groups as admins.

 **Question:** Does the gateway admin need to be an admin on the machine where the gateway is installed?
-**Answer:** No. The gateway admin is used to manage the gateway from within the service.
+**Answer:** No. The gateway admin manages the gateway from within the service.

 ## Next steps